 A Policy in a Procedure

 A business policy in a procedure acts as a mini-mission statement containing the customer of the policy, its purpose, and a Key Performance Indicator (KPI) to communicate how users know the procedure is working.
 Let’s take a look at an example of a good policy for accounts receivable.

-Accounts Receivable Policy
+Example Accounts Receivable Policy

 Accounts Receivable Personnel are responsible for the timely preparation, distribution, and collection of invoices to optimize cash flow and customer payments while maintaining accurate records for proper internal control.